It is the most frustrating moment in the Global Entry process.

 Location after location reads: "No Appointments Available."

-1. The Catastrophic CBP Backlog
+1. The Massive Government Backlog

 The simple answer is supply and demand.

-2. The Illusion of the "Appointment Dump"
+2. The Myth of the "Appointment Dump"

 If you don’t have time to stare at your browser window all day, finding an opening feels impossible.